Today I’m sharing my Disney Pop Century review with a focus on what you get for your money when staying there.

-When we arrived at Orlando International Airport we hopped on a nice coach bus called “Disney’s Magical Express” and in about 30 minutes were at Pop Century and ready to check-in.
-This complimentary transportation to and from the airport is included in any stay at a Disney resort.
+When we arrived at Orlando International Airport we hopped on a nice coach bus (the Disney Magical Express) and in about 30 minutes were at Pop Century and ready to check-in.

 In addition to airport transfers, Disney also provides complimentary transportation within the Walt Disney World resort.
-Buses constantly run to and from the theme parks to all of the resort hotels.
+Buses constantly run to and from the theme parks to Pop Century.

 In the main building (Classic Hall) you will find the check-in and concierge desk, food court, gift shop and arcade.
 They are all clean and modern looking with a fun retro look.